-PULULAHUA is a young dacitic dome complex, consisting of a 3 km diametre explosion caldera, which formed 2400 years ago.
+PULULAHUA is a young dacitic dome complex, showing a 3 km diametre explosion caldera, which formed 2400 years ago.
 It is located 20 km N of Quito, on the Cordillera Occidental.
-Low-temperature bicarbonate springs and the young age of the complex, may indicate a deeper , hotter system with reasonably good permeability, due to the caldera structure as well as to the fact that important faults cut the rim on its W side.
+Low-temperature bicarbonate springs and the young age of the complex, may indicate a deeper, hotter system with reasonable good permeability, due to the caldera structure as well as to the fact that important regional N to NNE striking faults cut the rim on its W side.
 Quito is the nearest load center.

-GUAGUA PICHINCHA is situated 10 km W of Quito on the Cretaceous oceanic basement rocks of the CO.
+GUAGUA PICHINCHA is situated 10 km W of Quito on the Cretaceous oceanic basement rocks of CO.
 This volcano has been active for the last 50 ky.
 Several events of debris avalanche and later dacitic dome growth, did affect the earlier basal andesitic edifice.
-The actual caldera is 3 km in diametre and 600 m deep, and open to W. The flat caldera floor hosts on its W ramp a dacitic dome, extruded 330 years ago and a collapsed dome complex extruded 4 years ago (Monzier at al., 2002).
+The actual caldera is 3 km in diametre and 600 m deep, and opened to W. The flat caldera floor hosts on its W ramp a dacitic dome, extruded 330 years ago and a colapsed dome complex extruded 4 years ago (Monzier at al., 2002).
 Active faults cross the structure and hydrothermal alteration is widespread.
-The pre-eruption situation showed a vigorous high temperature hydrothermal system underneath Pichincha caldera as indicated by geothermal fumaroles, steaming ground, hydrothermal explosion craters and neutral chloride outflow.
-A dacitic feeder-dike intrusion, which occured in 1999, disrupted the western part of the geothermal system, causing phreatomagmatic explosions, where ashes and aerosols eventually reached Quito.
-Studies are needed to assess the actual recovery of the system.
+Preeruption situation showed a vigorously high temperature hydrothermal system underneath Pichincha caldera as indicated by geothermal fumaroles, steaming ground, hydrothermal explosion craters and neutral chloride outflow.
+A dacitic feeder-dike intrusion, which occured in 1999, disrupted the western part of the geothermal system, causing phreatic explosions, which eventually reached Quito.
+Studies are needed to assess the actual recovery of the hydrothermal system and its geothermal significance.